Best Live Streaming Guide: How to stream games on Twitch

 Which game you want to stream depends on your streamer type.
 If you’re more of a pro-gamer, focus on games where you know your way around and where you can help viewers.
 If you think of yourself as a community streamer, you can stream a game you know or try something new and explore it with your community.

 Like many other streamers, it is very important that you deal with the social media channels (Facebook, Twitter, Discord, Reddit, Youtube) and use them.
 Note that each individual social media channel requires know-how and active support.
-If you don’t have the time or knowledge, you should rather keep your hands off the channels, until you can provide your viewers with added value there.
-You can use social media channels to inform them when you will be streaming, to post video sequences from your sessions or just to answer questions.
+If you don’t have the time or knowledge, you should rather keep your hands off those channels, until you can provide your viewers with added value there.
+You can use social media channels to inform them when you will be streaming, post clips from your streams, answer questions or post about things from your daily life.

-In business life, a large network guarantees success.
-Streaming behaves similarly.
-You can increase your fame by organizing guest appearances in popular streams.
-On Twitch it is part of the unwritten law that it’s not the little streamers who request, but the popular streamers come to you.
-A simpler way is to act as caster for a tournament.
-It doesn’t have to be a world championship, because many smaller organizers often look desperately for commentators, but in this way the whole fan community of the fellow players becomes attentive to your name.
+In business, a large network guarantees success.
+Streaming works the same.
+You can increase your growth by organizing guest appearances in popular streams.
+That doesn’t mean that you should reach out to your favorite large streamer and ask that they let you guest on their stream because that certainly won’t work.
+A simpler way is to be a shoutcaster for a tournament.
+It doesn’t have to be a world championship, and many smaller organizations often look desperately for commentators, but in this way the whole fan community of your favorite players becomes attentive to your name.

 How to earn money on Twitch Tips on financial goals

-If you want to become a professional streamer, you should first check if your community is big enough.
+If you want to become a professional and earn money as a streamer, you should first check if your community is large enough.
 It takes a lot of hard work to build up the necessary reach.
-Your long-term goal should be to become a Twitch partner so that you can get profit out of the advertising during your streams.
-But also other social media platforms such as YouTube can help.
+Your long-term goal should be to become a Twitch partner which will also help you earn money from the advertisements during your streams.
+Other social media platforms such as YouTube can certainly help.
 In order to really make a living out of it, you have to have a constant high number of views, which of course takes a lot of time.
 Many large and successful streamers stream for more than 9 hours per day and edit their videos afterwards, making it more time consuming than a full-time job.
 Let us now look at the various earning possibilities and their requirements.

 |Type of income||Billing||Requirements||Amount|